liquicode/lib-user-storage/docs/external/readme.md

 - Dedicated to my family, without whom, this work would not be possible.
 - Source code ASCII art banners generated using [https://patorjk.com/software/taag](https://patorjk.com/software/taag/#p=display&f=Univers) with the "Univers" font.
-- The `JsonProvider` implementation was partly inspired by the project [jsondbfs](https://github.com/mcmartins/jsondbfs).
+- The `JsonProvider` implementation in this library was inspired in part by the project [jsondbfs](https://github.com/mcmartins/jsondbfs).
+- The `JsonProvider` implementation in this library was inspired in part by the project [NeDB](https://github.com/louischatriot/nedb).

 ### Dependencies

 - [uuid](https://www.npmjs.com/package/uuid)
-	: Used by `ManagedStorage` and `JsonProvider` to generate unique identifiers.
+	: Used by `UserStorage` and `JsonProvider` to generate unique identifiers.
 - [mongodb](https://www.npmjs.com/package/mongodb)
 	: Used by the `MongoProvider` implementation.
 - [json-criteria](https://www.npmjs.com/package/json-criteria)